Clicky

 If you don’t optimize your on-page SEO correctly, you probably won’t any traffic from Google.
 To make things worst, you’re probably going to be wasting hours of your time or spending thousands of dollars on content with no results.

-And, there is also no point in building backlinks if you haven't optimized your pages correctly.
+And, there is also no point in building backlinks if you haven’t optimized your pages correctly.
 So on-page SEO is something you NEED to get right.
+External links are crucial in on-page SEO as they help Google understand your page’s topic and boost your site’s credibility by linking to authoritative sources.

 To help you avoid these issues, this article breaks down all the on-page SEO factors, so you can start generating organic traffic.